Yes, America's anchorman is away and this is your EIB anchor baby.

 No, no.

-We got all these hot shot governors with terrific track records in their states, proven executive experience, uh, and all we need is for the winnering to start, and uh one of these hot shot governors is gonna emerge and uh our strong bench uh will will find the right guy.
+We've got all these hotshot governors with terrific track records in their states, proven executive experience, and all we need is for the winnering to start, and one of these hotshot governors is going to emerge, and our strong bench will find the right guy.

-And and nobody uh the the the the four the four fellas, the f the final four guys, um people seem to think that uh you know there's there's problems whichever way you go with with those.
+And nobody, the four fellas, the final four guys, people seem to think that there's problems whichever way you go with those.

-I think they realize that it's the uh besides Kasich, like I said, it's just it's the uh non-conventional route and it makes you a little bit more nervous, but it might be our only way to get there.
+I think they realize that it's the, besides Kasich, like I said, it's just the non-conventional route, and it makes you a little bit more nervous, but it might be our only way to get there.

-And I think on the governor front, Mark, you know, everyone expected that we would pick a governor, and I and it's important to say Governor Kasich is still out there scrapping away.
+And I think on the governor front, Mark, you know, everyone expected that we would pick a governor, and it's important to say Governor Kasich is still out there scrapping away.

 And that's why Ben Carson and Carly Fiorina and Donald Trump have been the story of this campaign.